The "H" tags. Do they matter for SEO?

 If you are using one of the popular content management systems (Wordpress is one of the major ones), then it should be pretty straightforward.
 If you are using these, then there is usually a field that you fill in or a drop-down menu that you use to change the text to headings.
 Any CMS should have specific instructions on how to accomplish this.

 You can see whether or not you have "H" tags by right-clicking on the webpage and choosing "view source" or "inspect element."
 Either of these should do the trick for our purposes.
 Once you have done that, you can search for these headings by pressing the Command + F keys on a Mac or Control + F keys on a PC.
 Simply look for H1, H2, etc. They should be contained in brackets like this <h1>This is my text</h1>

 Think about the following outline and see how the Headers are used:

 Product A Vs. Product B (H1)

 Product A (H2)

 Product B (H2)

 It is a very dumbed down example, but you can visualize the structure on the page just by looking at the outline.
 The most important headline is the H1 and it covers the entire topic of the post.
-The H2’s clearly dive a bit deeper into the specific products.
-The H3’s speak about the pros and cons in relation to these products.
+The H2's dive a bit deeper into the specific products.
+The H3's speak about the pros and cons of these products.
 This structure works because both humans and computers can almost instantly figure out what this article is going to be about and get to the information that they are looking for quickly.